paniash/st/README.md

 ```

 #### Installing fonts
 Clone the repo containing the patched fonts and move the `Hack-alt` folder to `~/.local/share/fonts`.
-For newbs, enter the follwing commands:
+For newbs, enter the following commands:

 ```sh
 git clone https://github.com/paniash/dotfiles.git